 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

 Smoking cigarettes has an adverse impact on overall health.
 As the leading cause of preventable death in the United States, cigarette smoking is responsible for the deaths of more than 480,000 Americans every year, including 201,770 women.
 One study estimated the probability of female smokers living to age 80 to be 38%, compared with 70% for female nonsmokers.
-Smoking damages nearly every organ and is associated with heart disease and stroke, lung disease and chronic obstructive pulmonary disease (COPD), diabetes, rheumatoid arthritis, multiple types of cancer and more.
+Smoking affects nearly every organ and can cause heart disease, stroke, diabetes, multiple types of cancer and respiratory conditions such as emphysema and chronic bronchitis.

 Smoking is estimated to cost the U.S. more than $600 billion dollars annually, including more than $240 billion in healthcare spending and nearly $185 billion from lost productivity due to smoking-related illness.

-According to America’s Health Rankings data, the prevalence of smoking is higher among:
+According to America’s Health Rankings analysis, the prevalence of smoking is higher among:

 Quitting smoking can have profound benefits on current and long-term health, even among heavy and lifelong smokers: